Dr. Paul Stuart Wichansky

 Our challenges can be our greatest gifts.

-As a motivational speaker, I share uplifting anecdotes that have inspired me to triumph over cerebral palsy and hearing loss.
+As a leading motivational speaker, I share uplifting anecdotes that have inspired me to triumph over cerebral palsy and hearing loss.
 Growing up before inclusion was the guiding standard in education, I was fortunate to be mainstreamed yet encountered bullying.
-Rather than respond in anger, I chose to forgive and help the bullies!
+Rather than respond in anger, I chose to forgive and help the school bullies!
 Instilling self-love and confidence is the highlight of these programs.
 A positive mindset can help us celebrate our uniqueness as well as navigate challenges in parenting and in the workplace.
 Learning about our differences transforms fear and ignorance into kindness and respect, perhaps even admiration.

 This may be the triumph of the human spirit.